+The methods and data used will be entirely dependent on the project and these should be specified in detail by the prospective researchers.
 The research should use up to date, respected, methods, in line with recent studies.
 It is essential that the methodology and analysis stands up to external scrutiny by professional academics, economists, statisticians and analysts.

 Potential contractors should specify the techniques that they intend to employ.
-Tenders should also state which data are to be used, and give some indication of their strengths and limitations and in particular whether the available data will restrict the analysis in any way.
+These could include: a literature review or a study of existing research evidence; whether the research will use quantitative or qualitative data or both; and whether the contractor will use new or existing data.
+Tenders should also state which data are to be used, and give some indication of their strengths and limitations and in particular whether the available data or proposed data will restrict the analysis in any way.